 Volunteering with Skylarks

 At Skylarks we rely on our many volunteers to operate and help us provide the wide range of services we are able to offer our families.
 Our volunteers come from a wide range of backgrounds and use their skills and interests in many ways to further our aims and objectives.
-Our trustees, also volunteers, work behind the scenes to ensure the future smooth running of the charity.
+Our Trustees, also volunteers, work behind the scenes to ensure the future smooth running of the charity.

 If you’re interested in becoming a volunteer for us, either at our sessions or helping behind the scenes, we’d love to hear from you!
-There are limitless ways you can get involved and every contribution helps us to continue our work.
+There are limitless ways you can get involved and every single contribution helps us to continue our work.
 Whatever your background, and whatever you wish to do, you’ll find that volunteering for Skylarks is rewarding and challenging.